 1 Adjusted results are non-GAAP measures.
-See non-GAAP section of CIBC's Q1/21 Report to Shareholders.
-2019-2020 amounts have been restated since Q1/21.2 F20 results were affected by COVID-19 pandemic economic impacts.
+See non-GAAP section of CIBC's Q3/21 Report to Shareholders.
+Certain prior period information has been revised.2 F20 results were affected by COVID-19 pandemic economic impacts.
 3 TEB = a non-GAAP financial measure representing gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of NII from both taxable and tax-exempt sources.